nodejs/inclusivity/README.md

 ### List of Responsibilities

-* Foster a welcoming environment that ensures participants are valued and can feel confident contributing or joining discussions regardless of their background or level of experience
+* Foster a welcoming environment that ensures participants are valued and can feel confident contributing or joining discussions regardless of their background, identity, or level of experience.
 * Proactively seek and propose concrete steps the project can take to increase inclusivity.
 * Acknowledge and celebrate existing diversity accomplishments within the